What is the Best Flashcards App in 2023?

 Common Features of the Best Flashcard Apps

-The good flashcard apps will have the following capabilities:
+The best flash cards app will have one or more of the following capabilities:

-Ability to capture text, add images, hand drawings on each side of the card to create custom flashcards
+Ability to capture text, add pictures or images, hand drawings on each side of the card to create custom flashcards

 Ability to organize cards into flashcard stacks or folders - for example by class or topic.
 Further organization by a Category tag is also helpful.